pierrejay/esp32-utilities/PulseCounter/README.md

 - Automatically polls all active counters
 - Thread-safe operation with portENTER_CRITICAL
 - Minimal overhead per counter

 The global polling system uses a fixed 1 ms interval to update all counters.
 This value is sufficient for the majority of use cases, ensuring accurate pulse counting and frequency measurement without overloading the CPU.

 At a 1 ms interval, the library can handle signals with up to 3 MHz pulse frequency (30,000 pulses per interval) reliably using ESP32's hardware PCNT capabilities.
+The main constraint is to avoid its internal counter to overflow (which is a signed int32 = up to 32,767).
+The library internally handles 1 overflow, which means you should be safe even if 1 tick of the polling timer is missed.

-However, you can override this value by providing an argument when starting polling if you need higher frequencies, or to further decrease CPU load in case of lower frequencies :
+You can override this value by providing an argument when starting polling if you need higher frequencies, or to further decrease CPU load in case of lower frequencies :
-`static void startPollingGlobal(uint32_t intervalUs = 1000)`
+`static void startPolling(uint32_t intervalUs = 1000)`

 ### Counter Management
 - Static array manages up to 8 counter instances